 With the Los Angeles Marathon around the corner, both amateur and professional runners are planning for their biggest moment of the year.
 A 26.219-mile run that was inspired by the success of the 1984 Summer Olympic Games.

 Keck Medicine of USC and the Los Angeles Marathon have partnered up to host a Facebook chat on how to prevent injuries during a marathon.
-Our very own Eric Tan, MD, assistant professor of Clinical Medicine from the Department of Orthopaedic Surgery was invited to answer some uncommon questions from runners.
+Our very own Eric Tan, MD, assistant professor of clinical orthopaedic surgery from the Department of Orthopaedic Surgery at the Keck School of Medicine was invited to answer runners’ questions.

-You can find the answers to the uncommon here: Facebook chat
+You can find the answers to unique questions here: Facebook chat

-Eric Tan, MD, not only provided insights during the limited time of the Facebook chat.
-These are his answers to 7 of the more common questions that runners have, especially when they want to prevent an injury:
+Dr. Tan, a foot and ankle expert at USC Orthopaedic Surgery, also answered 7 of the more common questions that runners have, especially when they want to prevent an injury.

 1. What are some key things people can do to prevent running injuries?

 Preventing running injuries involves more than just stretching before and after your run.
 It involves everything from what you are eating to what you are doing on the days that you are not running.
 Here are a few key things that can help reduce the risk of running injuries: